 Design

-Character designer Nomura said he wanted Tidus's clothing and accessories to suggest a relationship with the sea.
-Tidus's clothing has a distinctive blue motif; his blitzball team logo, which is based on a fish hook, is an amalgam of the letters J and T, the first letters of Tidus's name and that of his father Jecht).[7]
+Character designer Nomura said that he wanted Tidus' clothing and accessories to suggest a relationship with the sea.
+Tidus' clothing has a distinctive blue motif; his blitzball team logo, which is based on a fish hook, is an amalgam of the letters J and T, the first letters of his name and that of his father Jecht.
+Additionally, he and Yuna share the key color blue, suggesting a maritime link.[7]

 Tidus was designed to be distinctive within the world of Spira.
-Because of improvements if technology following the previous Final Fantasy games, Nomura wanted to make Tidus's face more realistic and his build more noticeable compared with previous Final Fantasy characters who look scrawny.
+Because of improvements in technology following the previous Final Fantasy games, Nomura wanted to make Tidus' face more realistic and his build more noticeable compared to previous Final Fantasy characters, who looked scrawny.
 Square Enix wanted Tidus to have an Asian look.
-Tidus and his comrade share the key color blue, suggesting a maritime link.
-Artist Yusuke Naora worked on Tidus's design and his relationship with the sea, which he found difficult to draw and transform into computer-generated imagery CGI.[21]
+Artist Yusuke Naora worked on Tidus' design and his relationship with the sea, which he found difficult to draw and translate into computer-generated imagery CGI.[21]

 Personality